New award to honor arts and activism named after Lena Horne

-The prize’s advisory board includes Horne’s daughter, Gail Lumet Buckley, as well as Harry Belafonte, Billy Porter, Judy Collins, Deesha Dyer, Roxane Gay, Bob Santelli, Bruce Cohen, Jose Antonio Vargas.
+The prize’s advisory board includes Horne’s daughter, Gail Lumet Buckley, as well as Harry Belafonte, Billy Porter, Judy Collins, Deesha Dyer, Roxane Gay, Bob Santelli, Bruce Cohen and Jose Antonio Vargas.

 Lumet Buckley says her Tony- and Grammy-winning mother didn’t chase fame.
 “It was about advocating for equality and justice and I am so proud that her legacy will continue through the Lena Horne Prize.”